-The Department of Transportation (DOT) released its enforcement notice about airline refund rules on April 3, about a month and a half ago.
+The Department of Transportation (DOT) released its enforcement notice about airline refund rules on April 3, 2020.
 DOT told airlines that any flight canceled by the airlines must be refunded in cash.
 Immediately, Travelers United raised several questions about the notice.

 We asked about whether the notice applied to foreign carriers.
 How did they propose to handle travel agencies that balked at providing refunds?
-Can airlines change their contracts of carriage as they attempt to apply new conditions to tickets purchased prior to the contract changes?
+Can airlines change their contracts of carriage as they attempt to apply new conditions to tickets purchased before the contract changes?

 DOT’s enforcement division immediately answered several consumer group questions.
 However, airline actions that made some refunds more difficult needed a response by DOT.
 Complaints filed by consumers grew by almost 1,700 percent.
 From a similar period last year to March and April of 2020, air travel service complaints grew from 1,500 to more than 25,000.

 Note: Consumers should ALWAYS send complaints to DOT whenever sending complaints to airlines.
 DOT uses these complaints to issue regulations, notices, and clarifications such as in this case.